mdsimon2/RPi-CamillaDSP/README.md

 ### Okto dac8 PRO

-These configurations assume CamillaDSP volume control is NOT being used as the Okto has a nice volume display with knob and IR control.
+These configurations assume CamillaDSP volume control is NOT being used as the Okto has a nice display with volume knob and IR control.
 As volume control is downstream of CamillaDSP, digital clipping in CamillaDSP is more of an issue.
-As a result, I have added 1 dB attenuation on all output channels of configurations that implement resampling to help avoid clipping.
+As a result, 1 dB attenuation has been added to all output channels of configurations that implement resampling to help avoid clipping.
 In general, if boost is added to a configuration, offset that boost by attenuating the output further.
 Use the CamillaDSP clipping indicator to gauge if there is enough attenuation to avoid digital clipping.

 #### okto_streamer.yml